anushabamzai/Foodzee/README.md

 DEPENDENCIES:

-Following are the dependencies of my project:
+Following are few of the dependencies of my project:

-• scikit-learn

 • Flask